Gut Health: Ask The Body Experts

 Today, we get a few tips from Ro Huntriss, Consultant Dietitian and Expert for the TerriAnn 123 Diet Plan, on how to look after your gut.

 The digestive system is made up of the gastrointestinal tract— a series of organs joined in a long, tube from the mouth to the bum.
 The mouth, esophagus, stomach, small intestine, large intestine, and anus are the hollow organs that make up the GI tract and the liver, pancreas, and gallbladder are the solid organs.
 “Our digestive system helps us to break down food and absorb the nutrients from what we eat and drink.
 It’s really important to maintain a healthy digestive system as it helps us to get the most from our food and will reduce the risk of developing adverse symptoms associated with poor digestive health,” says Ro.

 Can periods affect your digestion?

 Have you noticed you poo a bit more when you’ve got your period?
 Hmm, us too and Ro says there’s definitely a link between the two.
 “Many women experience a change in bowel habit during their menstrual cycle and more commonly, women with existing IBS (Irritable Bowel Syndrome) or IBD (Inflammatory Bowel Disease) may acknowledge a change.
-Research suggests that abdominal pain, boating or diarrhoea can worsen in women with IBS during their menstrual cycle whilst symptoms of IBD can also worsen during this time,” she says.
+Research suggests that abdominal pain, bloating or diarrhoea can worsen in women with IBS during their menstrual cycle whilst symptoms of IBD can also worsen during this time,” she says.